Menucha Rochel Slonim

-Rebbetzin Menucha Rochel Slonim (1798–1888) was a daughter of Rabbi Dovber Schneuri, the second Rebbe of the Chabad Hasidic dynasty.
+Rebbetzin Menucha Rochel Slonim (1798–1888) was a daughter of the Mitteler Rebbe (Rabbi Dovber Schneuri), the second Rebbe of the Chabad Hasidic dynasty.
 She is regarded a matriarch to the Chabad dynasty as well as Hebron's Jewish population in general.

 Origin of name

 Rebbetzin Slonim was born on the 19 Kislev, 5559 AM (27 November 1798), the same day her grandfather, Rabbi Shneur Zalman of Liadi was released from imprisonment in S. Petersburg.
 Her father chose the name Menucha because in Hebrew the word "menucha" means "peace and quiet".
 He said, "Henceforth we shall have a little Menucha."
-She was named Rachel after an aunt that died in her youth.
+She was named Rochel after an aunt that died in her youth.

 Her husband's last name was originally Griver, a descendant of Rabbi Moses Isserles, the Rema; they chose to change it to Slonim (this was when it was still easy to change names).
 They then moved to Hebron.

 Emigration to Hebron

 After she fell dangerously ill, her father promised that she would live to emigrate to the Land of Israel.
 In 1845, with the blessing of her brother-in-law, Rabbi Menachem Mendel Schneersohn, she and her family emigrated to Hebron.
 To allay her fears of rainstorms on the journey to Hebron, Rabbi Schneersohn blessed her to "walk between the raindrops."